 Research shows that BED shares similar comorbidities with anorexia nervosa and bulimia nervosa.
 Common comorbidities include major depressive disorder and alcohol use disorder.
 About 25% of those with BED have shown suicidal ideation (APA, 2022).
-You should have learned the following in this section:

 - Anorexia has a high comorbidity with bipolar, depressive, and anxiety disorders.
-OCD and alcohol use disorder are also comorbid but depend on the type of anorexia (restricting or binge-eating/purging). - Bulimia has a high comorbidity with bipolar disorder, depressive symptoms and disorders, social anxiety, and substance use disorder. - BED is highly comorbid with MDD and alcohol use disorder. - There is a high rate of suicidal ideation with all three disorders.
+OCD and alcohol use disorder are also comorbid but depend on the type of anorexia (restricting or bingeeating/purging). - Bulimia has a high comorbidity with bipolar disorder, depressive symptoms and disorders, social anxiety, and substance use disorder. - BED is highly comorbid with MDD and alcohol use disorder. - There is a high rate of suicidal ideation with all three disorders.